onino-js/NEAT/documentation/neat-implementation.md

 > receives the same weight as the old connection.

 ```

 Object: Configuration
-- Mutation rate for adding a NodeGene
-- Mutation rate for adding a ConnexionGene
-- Mutation rate for changing weigth
+Properties: - Mutation rate for adding a NodeGene - Mutation rate for adding a ConnexionGene - Mutation rate for changing weigth

 ```

 ```

 Method: Make mutations over a population
 Parameters: A Collection of Species
 Returns : The same Collection with eventually different configuration and new members
 Steps :

     (For each Species in the population)
     (For each kind member in the Species)
     (For each kind of mutation)
     1. Eventually perform a mutation according to mutation rate

 ```

 The different kind of mutation are describe in the following.